Clownfish Use Sound to Reinforce Dominance

 Fish Can Count…to Four

-That awesome clownfish photo was taken by Marfis75 and can be found on Flickr under creative commons license.
+That awesome clownfish photo was taken by Marfis75 and can be found on Flickr under a creative commons license.